nbreeden2/FergusonBigBoard/README.md

 SIO2-BAUD-Crystal.png -  Documents the use of either a 5.0688MHz or 4.9152MHz crystal for BAUD rate generation listing the deviation from standard BAUD rates.
 I'm using a 4.9152MHz crystal as it gives exact timing for 19200 BAUD.

 DiskImages.zip  -  I have not tested these.
 Contains images of 8-inch floppy disks for the Big Board.
 I see what looks like CP/M on them which would make sense.

+Added 4 schematic images.
+Each is suitable for printing on 11x17 pages.